Appsilon/shiny.router/README.md

 <!--
 TODO We would like to have a nice graphic explaning routing mechanism -->
-Basic tutorial article is available on [Appsilon Data Science blog](http://blog.appsilondatascience.com/rstats/2016/12/08/shiny.router.html).
+Basic tutorial article is available on [Appsilon Data Science blog](http://blog.appsilon.com/rstats/2016/12/08/shiny.router.html).

 <p style="text-align: center; font-size: x-large;">
-<a href="http://demo.appsilondatascience.com/shiny.router/">Live demo</a>
+<a href="http://demo.appsilon.com/shiny.router/">Live demo</a>
 </p>

 Source code
 -----------

-This library source code can be found on [Appsilon Data Science's](http://appsilondatascience.com) Github: <br> <https://github.com/Appsilon/shiny.router>
+This library source code can be found on [Appsilon Data Science's](http://appsilon.com) Github: <br> <https://github.com/Appsilon/shiny.router>

 How to install?
 ---------------

-**Note!
-This library is still in its infancy.
-Api might change in the future.**

-At the moment it's possible to install this library through [devtools](https://github.com/hadley/devtools).
+It's possible to install this library through CRAN

+    install.packages("shiny.router")

+The most recent version you can get from this repo using [devtools](https://github.com/hadley/devtools).

     devtools::install_github("Appsilon/shiny.router")